naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

   - confirm `tasks.md` includes component mapping and logic separation tasks.

 - If `ui-component-registry.json` exists:
-  - verify that component names used in tasks/implementation match registry.
+  - verify that component names used in tasks/implementation match the registry.

-- If a UI spec is declared but `ui.json` is missing:
+- If UI specs are active but `ui.json` is missing:
-  - warn and recommend creation.

-Non-UI projects:
-- Do not fail.
-- Skip UI checks unless a spec explicitly declares itself as UI.
+  - add a high-visibility warning.

 ---

-## 8) Progress Scoring (Optional Heuristic)
+## 8) Report Schema (Suggested)

-Provide a qualitative summary per major task group:
+A v5.6 report should include:

+- Spec ID/title/path
-- Not started
+- Tasks path
+- Index path used (or NONE)
+- Primary registry dir
+- Supplemental registry roots
+- Multi-repo roots or config used
+- Declared vs observed completion summary
-- In progress
+- Dependency readiness
+- Registry alignment status
+- UI compliance (if applicable)
-- Blocked
+- Recommended next tasks
-- Functionally complete (tests missing)
-- Complete (with tests)

-Avoid overstating completion without evidence.

 ---

-## 9) Report

-Write a structured report to `REPORT_DIR` including:

-- Index path used
-- Registry availability
-- Target spec/tasks paths
-- Dependency findings
-- Task status summary
-- Evidence summary (code/tests/NFR)
-- Cross-SPEC drift warnings
-- UI JSON compliance summary (if applicable)
-- Recommended next actions

-If `--dry-run`:
-- Print the report only.

----

-## 10) Recommended Follow-ups
+## 9) Recommended Follow-Ups

-Depending on findings:

 - `/smartspec_fix_errors`
 - `/smartspec_generate_tests`
-- `/smartspec_refactor_code`
+- `/smartspec_sync_spec_tasks`
-- `/smartspec_sync_spec_tasks --mode=additive` (after review)
+- `/smartspec_global_registry_audit` (for large drift)
 - `/smartspec_validate_index`

 ---

 ## Notes

-- This workflow is intentionally conservative to prevent false completion claims.
+- This workflow is intentionally conservative.
-- `.spec/SPEC_INDEX.json` is canonical; root index remains a legacy mirror.
-- `.spec/registry/` is the authoritative shared-name source when present.
+- It must not mark tasks “done” solely based on checkbox state without any observed evidence.
+- In multi-repo programs, lack of `--registry-roots` should reduce confidence scoring and be recorded explicitly in the report.